-JAPA is also published in a digital format, providing online subscribers with the same authoritative content of the print edition but with additional advantages, such as the ability to search entire issues in seconds and access to almost all back issues.
-The content of the online version of JAPA is available weeks before the print version arrives by mail, and online subscribers can receive each issue's table of contents by e-mail when a new issue is published.
+For 2014, JAPA is moving to an 8.5- by 11-inch format, providing you with additional content in every issue.
+JAPA is also published in a digital format, providing online subscribers with the same authoritative content of the print edition but with additional advantages, such as the ability to search entire issues in seconds and access to most back issues.
+The content of the online version of JAPA is available weeks before the print version arrives by mail, and subscribers can receive each issue's table of contents by e-mail when a new issue is published.

 Visit www.JAPA-Journal.com for more information.